 COVID-19 may be the straw that broke the camel’s back, but hospitals have been dealing with nursing shortages for years, and the problem may be an inherent part of healthcare.
 As historian Susan M. Reverby puts it, the problem with contemporary American nursing is the duty “to care in a society that refuses to value caring.”
-Limitations can keep nurses from providing the best possible care, and the limitations placed on today’s nurses range from the political to the extremely personal.
+Limitations can keep nurses from providing the best possible care, and the restrictions placed on today’s nurses range from the political to the extremely personal.

 The Silver Tsunami

-Adults aged 65 and older are expected to number 77 million by 2034, outnumbering children for the first time in U.S. history.
-Older adults are living longer than ever—a testament to modern medicine and the dedication of healthcare workers.
 However, increased longevity brings an increased risk of experiencing conditions associated with aging, such as cardiovascular disease, chronic obstructive pulmonary disease, and dementia.
 As the aging population, or “silver tsunami,” grows, so too will the demands placed on RNs.

 Early Retirement